Almost Half of House Democrats Now Support Trump Impeachment

 The number of Democrats backing impeachment stands at 107, just 11 lawmakers away from the majority of the House Democrat caucus.

-The latest tally House Democrats backing impeachment comes after the chamber’s judiciary panel announced the launch of its so-called “impeachment investigation.”
+The latest tally of House Democrats backing impeachment comes after the chamber’s judiciary panel announced the launch of its so-called “impeachment investigation.”
 On Friday, the committee asked a judge to allow access to secret grand jury material underlying the Mueller report.

 The House Judiciary Committee is also expected to go to court this week to try to enforce a subpoena against former White House counsel Donald McGahn, a key Mueller witness.
 That suit is expected to challenge the White House’s claim that former White House employees have “absolute immunity” from testifying before Congress.